You've found an area that we don't have tips for yet.

 "Ok Google, where is the nearest park?"

-If your home is wired with Wink, you can ask Google to remote control things around the
+If your home is wired with Wink, you can ask Google to control things around the house.
+For

-house.
-For example, you can create a shortcut so that,"Ok Google, activate sleep mode on
+example, you can create a shortcut so that, "Ok Google, activate sleep mode on Wink" turns

 Open Wink and tap the shortcut icon.
-Customize your devices into the shortcuts that make
+Then, customize your shortcuts.
+Google can activate

 Discover new music with Shazam